 – that He forbids us to participate in common confession, prayer, worship or other divine services along with those who adhere to or tolerate false doctrine;

-– that this his doctrine of church fellowship is an expression of his pastoral care and great love for the sheep of his flock.
+– that this His doctrine of church fellowship is an expression of His pastoral care and great love for the sheep of His flock.

 The Christian Church’s old doctrine of church fellowship is considered in today’s ecumenical climate as hopelessly outdated, unfair and impossible to apply.
 The reason for this is not the underlying principle of unity in itself.
 The need for unity and cohesion around certain basic values is affirmed in many earthly contexts, and is understood by reason.
 Those who for example belong to a political party or a non-profit organization are expected to be loyal and support the objectives and rules set forth.
 Members who no longer can or want to do so usually leave the organization or are excluded from it.

-The fact that many churches today still firmly resist the application of this principle to the area of Christian doctrine relies heavily on fact that the churches have lost the belief that what is right and wrong in terms of Christian faith can be deduced from Scriptures.
-The development of modern theology and philosophy has made that belief in eternal, unchanging truths has largely been lost.
+The fact that many churches today still firmly resist the application of this principle to the area of Christian doctrine relies heavily on the fact that the churches have lost the belief that what is right and wrong in terms of Christian faith can be deduced from Scriptures.
+The development of modern theology and philosophy has made it so that belief in eternal, unchanging truths has largely been lost.
 The Bible can be accepted as a source of inspiration, it is said, but it must not and can not be used in a dogmatic way.

 Even a cursory reading of the New Testament shows however that our Lord Jesus Christ did not have this opinion.
-Jesus was dogmatic in the truest sense, and talked about what would be taught and not taught in the church.
-He fearlessly presents himself as “the way, the truth and the life” (John 14:6).
+Jesus was dogmatic in the truest sense, and talked about what would be taught and not taught in the Church.
+He fearlessly presents Himself as “the way, the truth and the life” (John 14:6).
 He does it with the definite article and in an exclusive sense.

-It is an undeniable fact that Jesus invites those ones to unite together around the Word and the sacraments.
-Both Jesus and his apostles prohibit all forms of worship fellowship with false doctrine.
+It is an undeniable fact that Jesus invites those same ones to unite together around the Word and the sacraments.
+Both Jesus and His apostles prohibit all forms of worship fellowship with false doctrine.
 This is a commandment of God with the same weight and seriousness as all the other commandments of God.
 Christians are not to be included in an external fellowship that allows that which is contrary to the holy gospel's teachings.
 It is a betrayal of Christ.
 Through false doctrine, you lose God himself.
 That is precisely why the orthodox church formulated and adhered to the strict words: “Nulla communicatio in sacris cum haereticis aut schismaticis!”
-(No fellowship in the sacred things with heretics or schismatics!).
+(No fellowship in sacred things with heretics or schismatics!).

 Church affiliation always implies doctrinal fellowship.
 The church at whose altar we kneel is the church whose faith we profess outwardly.
 The actual confession changes not by the fact that we perchance believe something else on our own part.
-Many have wanted to defend remaining in an obviously erroneous Church precisely on the ground that in their hearts they do not acknowledge all that their church teaches.
+Many have wanted to defend remaining in an obviously erroneous church precisely on the ground that in their hearts they do not acknowledge all that their church teaches.
 They have not realized that Christ’s teaching on church fellowship is not just about the inner life, but also – and especially – about the outer life, about the confession we make through our actions, our membership, church attendance and financial support.
 If we for example belong to a pluralistic church that allows different doctrines to compete with each other on more or less equal terms, then we thereby confess and support the belief that truth is relative, elastic and flexible.
-We are doing our part in the evil.
+We are doing our part in evil.

 To live in a church that proclaims and tolerates that which is demonstrably contrary to Scripture and the teaching of Christ may in the long term create devastating consequences both for ourselves and for others.
 First, we subject ourselves to seduction and endanger our soul’s salvation.
 We gradually get used to hearing the Word of God mixed with human teachings – often in a beautiful package – and get progressively dulled.
 We also entice by our example others to stay in the house of seduction.
 There are many tragic examples of both clergy and laity who in pious zeal have chosen to remain in an apostate church “to fight for her rehabilitation”, but finally have given up, been assimilated and fallen away from the word of Christ.